rubengrill/apollo-typed-documents/README.md

 `create-react-app` uses `graphql.macro` for loading of `.graphql` files (https://create-react-app.dev/docs/loading-graphql-files/).

-Because the `codegenTypedDocuments` plugin generates ambient module declarations for those `.graphql` files, they must be imported as regular modules (`commonjs`), otherwise typescript can't know its type.
+Because the `codegenTypedDocuments` plugin generates ambient module declarations for those `.graphql` files, they must be imported as regular modules (`commonjs`), otherwise TypeScript can't know its type.

 You can use the babel plugin `babel-plugin-import-graphql`, but then you need to either `eject` or use `react-app-rewired`/`customize-cra`.